NicoDelle/jarvisIO/README.md

 This project aims to realize the activation command for a virtual assistant named Jarvis.
 The software is designed and tested for the Arduino RP2040 Connect board, and uses an implementation of the TensorFlowLite library

-More informations about the model design can be found at <a href='https://colab.research.google.com/drive/1T4DUBaDO2eZGwK2yVVtz14g87teJgTwV?usp=sharing'>this</a>  (for the general workflow idea) and <a href='https://colab.research.google.com/drive/1Ihl9pvpRumX6IvtbPXtNWEnzJjm92hOk?usp=sharing'>this</a> (for the structure of the model currently in developement)
+More informations about the model design can be found at <a href='https://colab.research.google.com/drive/1Ihl9pvpRumX6IvtbPXtNWEnzJjm92hOk?usp=sharing'>this</a> colab

-## Software used
 This project is developed using the VSCode extension for PlatformIO: to work on this project, you will have to install it and then clone the repo.
 Make sure to install the dependencies shown in the "platformio.ini" file